These wellness testimonial best practices bootstrap a powerful and free resource that’s right in front of you.

 Testimonials help future customers answer these questions.

-What are the major types of testimonials?
+What are the major types of testimonials and reviews?

 Endorsements, recommendations, proof statements and customer experience testimonials are the four most common types of testimonials:

 A recommendation from someone with special standing – an expert or authority, or a celebrity, for example.
 They may comment on their own experience as a customer of your business, or they may comment favorably on your team’s qualifications and credentials or what they’ve heard from others about your business.
 They might also comment favorably on the approaches incorporated into your programs and services.
 Here’s an example of a testimonial regarding the credentials for the head of medical services at LoveOfLife, a hypothetical weight management program:

 “Dr. Kinnard’s insights into weight issues for people over 40 are top-notch… Dr. Lucy Smith, chair, BigState School of Medicine.”